Azure-Samples/openai-end-to-end-basic/README.md

 The following steps are required to deploy the infrastructure from the command line.

-1. In your bash shell (or VSCode session) with Azure CLI and Bicep installed, navigate to the root directory of this repository.
+1. In your shell, navigate to the root directory of this repository.

 1. Login and set subscription